opral/monorepo/packages/paraglide/paraglide-js/README.md

 setLanguageTag("de")
 m.hello() // Hallo Welt!

-setLanguageTag("en")
+setLanguageTag(()=>document.documentElement.lang /* en */ )
 m.hello() // Hello world!
 ```

 The [language tag](https://www.inlang.com/m/8y8sxj09/library-inlang-languageTag) is global, so you need to be careful with it on the server to make sure multiple requests don't interfere with each other.
+Always use a getter-function that returns the current language tag _for the current request_.

 You will need to call `setLanguageTag` on both the server and the client since they run in separate processes.